Witchfinder General-1968

 It capitalized on their notoriety as one of the world’s most famous couples and their well-known romantic tribulations.
 Although they portrayed adulterous lovers, they were married shortly before filming began.

-The film is a lavish and sweeping production, one of the very few major studio pictures ever filmed in Big Sur, and the story is specifically set there.
+The film is a lavish and sweeping production.
+It is one of the few major studio pictures ever filmed in Big Sur, and the story is expressly set there.

 Big Sur is a rugged and mountainous section of the Central Coast of California between where the Santa Lucia Mountains rise abruptly from the Pacific Ocean.
 It is frequently praised for its dramatic scenery and is the perfect location for a film with romance.

-The Sandpiper (1965) is a romantic drama perfectly showcasing the two stars’ chemistry in a pure case of art mimicking real life, at least in some way.
-Fascinating is to watch the actors work off one another and think in wonderment about what life would have been like on the set amidst the dreamlike and steamy locale and the fresh romance.
+The Sandpiper (1965) is a romantic drama featuring the two stars’ chemistry.
+It is a pure case of art mimicking real life, at least in some way.
+Watching the actors work off one another is fascinating and wonderful.
+It makes me wonder what life would have been like on the set amidst the dreamlike and steamy locale and the fresh romance.

-The story is not a dynamic piece and is quite sudsy and melodramatic and a case of the actors being the main reason to watch.
+The story is not dynamic but quite theatrical, the actors being the main reason for watching.

-When Danny is sent to an Episcopal boarding school, Laura meets the headmaster, Dr. Edward Hewitt (Burton), and the duo falls madly in love despite Edward being married to teacher Claire (Eva Marie Saint).
+When Danny is sent to an Episcopal boarding school, Laura meets the headmaster, Dr. Edward Hewitt (Burton).
+The duo falls madly in love despite Edward marrying teacher Claire (Eva Marie Saint).

 The melodrama only escalates as those close to the pair catch on to their infidelity.

-Taylor is lovely to look at throughout the film and an erotic nude chest of the character plays a major role.
-I did have to wonder if the inclusion had the desired effect or resulted in unintended humor as the endowed sculpture is quite busty.
+Taylor is lovely to look at throughout the film, and the erotic nude chest of the character plays a significant role.
+I wondered if the inclusion had the desired effect or resulted in unintended humor, as the endowed sculpture is quite busty.

 The film belongs to Taylor and Burton, but the supporting cast deserves mention for creating robust characters that add flavor.

-Eva Marie Saint plays the amiable wife, at first distraught by her husband’s infidelity but later coming to an understanding.
-Charles Bronson plays Cos Erickson, the protective friend of Laura’s who despises Edward’s hypocrisy.
+Eva Marie Saint plays the amiable wife, distraught by her husband’s infidelity but later coming to an understanding.
+Charles Bronson plays Cos Erickson, Laura’s protective friend, who despises Edward’s hypocrisy.

-Finally, Robert Webber is effective as Ward Hendricks, a former beau of Laura, eager for another chance with the violet-eyed bombshell.
+Finally, Robert Webber is effective as Ward Hendricks, a former beau of Laura’s, eager for another chance with the violet-eyed bombshell.

-The title of the film represents a sandpiper with a broken wing that Laura nurses, as Edward looks on.
-The bird lives in her home until it is healed and then flies free, though it comes back occasionally.
+The film’s title represents a sandpiper with a broken wing that Laura nurses as Edward looks on.
+The bird lives in her home until healed and then flies free, though it returns occasionally.

-This sandpiper is used as a central symbol in the movie, illustrating the themes of growth and freedom.
-The element is sweet and true to the love story between Laura and Edward.
+This sandpiper is a central symbol in the movie, illustrating the themes of growth and freedom.
+Its sweetness is appropriate for the love story between Laura and Edward.

-The Sandpiper is an entertaining film, not a great film.
-It suffers from mediocre writing and cliched storytelling, but a starring vehicle for Taylor and Burton.
+The Sandpiper is an entertaining film but not a great one.
+It suffers from mediocre writing and cliched storytelling but is a vehicle for Taylor and Burton.

-The fascination is watching the actors, not for a great cinematic experience and the film is not remembered very well but for fans of the super-couple.
+The fascination is watching the actors, not for a great cinematic experience; the film is not very well remembered but for fans of the supercouple.

-Amazing that the film was made only one year before the dreary yet brilliant Who’s Afraid of Virginia Woolf?
+The film was made one year before the dreary yet brilliant Who’s Afraid of Virginia Woolf?
 (1966) starring the same husband and wife duo as does The Sandpiper (1965).

-The roles of Laura and Edward are worlds apart from George and Martha and watched in close sequence to each other one can marvel at the acting chops of each star in comparison.
+Laura and Edward are worlds apart from George and Martha, and when watched in close sequence, one can marvel at the acting chops of each star.

-The film won the coveted Academy Award for Best Original Song for the sentimental “The Shadow of Your Smile”.
+The film won the Academy Award for Best Original Song for the sentimental “The Shadow of Your Smile.”

 Oscar Nominations: 1 win-Best Song-“The Shadow of Your Smile” (won)